Bubb13/EEex-Docs/source/EE Game Functions (x86)/CBaldurChitin/index.rst

 CBaldurChitin\:\:AllocResObject
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create an allocate memory for a resource
+Creates and allocates memory for a resource

 ::